 This represents the total/relative/average time spent by traces from the current service to the other services or type.

 Note: For services like Postgres or Redis, which are “final” operations that do not call other services, there is no sub-services graph.

-On the upper-right corner of each graph click on the arrow in order to export your graph into a pre-existing Timeboard:
+On the upper-right corner of each graph, click on the up arrow in order to export your graph into a pre-existing Timeboard.

 In addition to all those graph there is a resource latency distribution graph:

 Use the top right selector of this graph to zoom on a given percentile of latency distribution:

 Zoom on this graph to filter corresponding traces.

 For a given resource, Datadog provides you a span analysis breakdown of all matching traces:

 The displayed metrics represent, per span: